Should you mix almond milk with protein powder?

 A few of the most common food additives used in almond milk are highlighted below.

 Almond Milk (Filtered Water, Almonds), Calcium Carbonate, Sea Salt, Potassium Citrate, Sunflower Lecithin, Gellan Gum, Natural Flavors, Vitamin A Palmitate, Vitamin D2, D-Alpha-Tocopherol (Natural Vitamin E).

-Should I mix protein powder with almond milk or water?
+Should I mix protein powder and almond milk?

-Protein powder mixed with almond milk tastes better than protein powder mixed with water.
+Protein powder with almond milk tastes better than protein powder with water.
 It has a creamier texture and richer flavor.
 That said, mixing protein powder with almond milk will change the nutritional profile of your protein shake.

 A cup of unsweetened almond milk contains 30 to 60 calories, which means that your protein shake will have 30 to 60 more calories than it would if it were mixed with water alone.
 Depending on your nutritional goals, this may or may not be a good thing.
 If you are looking to gain weight, then you could use the added calories.
 If you are looking to lose weight, you might want to stick with water.
 That said, it is only 30 to 60 calories, and if it makes your protein shake palpable, it is probably worth it.

 If not almond milk, then what should I use?

 Our protein powder is additive-free.
 I have mixed it with almond milk before, but I feel silly adding food additives to an additive-free protein powder.
 This is why I prefer using other plant milks with fewer food additives.
-My go-tos are coconut and oat milk.
+My go-to is coconut milk, but additive-free coconut milks are often hard to find.
+This is why I created my own dairy-free milk powder.
+It’s made with just oats and coconut, and is a healthy alternative to 99% of almond milks.
 Regardless of which plant milk you choose, however, you should still read the ingredient label.

 In summary, almond milk and protein powder make for a tasty, relatively low calorie protein shake.
-That said, I still recommend that you choose another plant milk, like oat milk, with fewer additives.
-Food additives are no joke, and sneak their way into most of the packaged foods that we eat.
+That said, I still recommend that you choose another plant milk with fewer additives.
+Food additives are no joke, and have snuck their way into most of the packaged foods that we eat.